Are VA Loans Assumable? What You Need to Know

 How Does Selling a Home Through VA Loan Assumption Affect Your VA Loan Benefits?

-If a non-military person takes over your VA loan, your VA loan benefits won’t be restored until the home is sold and the loan is fully paid.
-But here’s some good news: if the person taking over your loan is an eligible military borrower, you might still be able to get another VA loan.
-When you ask for the transfer, you can also ask the VA to give back your benefits so you can use them to buy a new home.
+If a non-military person takes over your VA loan, your VA loan benefits won’t be restored until the home is sold or financed out of the original loan and the loan is fully paid.
+But here’s some good news: if the person taking over your loan is an eligible military borrower, then their entitlement will replace yours and you will be eligible to use your VA benefit again.
+When you ask for the transfer, you can also ask the VA to restore your benefits so you can use them to buy a new home.

 Also, make sure your lender releases you from the loan responsibility when it is taken over.
 If not, any late payments by the new borrower could hurt your credit score.